St. Brigid Roman Catholic Church (Manhattan): Reopening

 On May 22, 2008, the Archdiocese of New York announced it had received an "unexpected but very welcome gift" of $20 million from an anonymous donor after a private meeting with Cardinal Edward M. Egan, the archbishop of New York.
 The gift includes $10 million to restore the building itself; $2 million to establish an endowment for the parish "so that it might best meet the religious and spiritual needs of the people living in the community"; and $8 million to support St. Brigid’s School and other Catholic schools in need.
 Cardinal Egan further said in a statement: "This magnificent gift will make it possible for Saint Brigid’s Church to be fittingly restored with its significant structural problems properly addressed.
 The two additional gifts, to create an endowment for the parish and to support the parish school, are a powerful testament to the donor’s goodness and understanding.
 He has my heartfelt gratitude, as I recently told him at a meeting in my residence."

 On January 27, 2013, worshipers, including descendants of some of the original Irish parishioners, gathered as Timothy Michael Cardinal Dolan consecrated and dedicated the newly renovated building.

-With the restoration complete, the nearby church of St.Emeric on Avenue D was closed and the parish merged with St. Brigid.
+With the restoration complete, the nearby church of St. Emeric on Avenue D was closed and the parish merged with St. Brigid.
 The name of the new parish is "St. Brigid-St. Emeric".

-Closure of elementary school

-In 2019, the Archdiocese of New York permanently closed church's elementary school.